Skip to main content

 What each package does:

-• langchain: Core framework for LLM applications
+• langchain: Core framework for building agent workflows

-• langchain-openai: Azure OpenAI integration
+• langchain-openai: Integration with Azure OpenAI

-Step 3: Examine the Agent Code
+Task 3: Examine the Agent Code

-cat $HOME/work/simple-agent/simple_react_agent.py
+bat $HOME/work/simple-agent/simple_react_agent.py

 from langchain.agents import create_agent